12/21/04 Newsletter (below it are two previous newsletters on this issue):

 slaughter, during the entire process, and slowly(fast to you, slow to

 them)bleeding to death, I would have become vegan much sooner.
-After spending three
+After spending

 years viewing tapes of animal suffering, seeing the degradation animal

-agriculture is resulting in, seeing the sheer, unfathomable violence workers use to
+agriculture is resulting in, seeing the sheer, unfathomable violence workers use

 vent their own frustration, I know it is a sin to eat animals and to remain